I love to share advice and tips gleaned from my own experiences.

 This is going to be especially important for anyone who is under a time constraint to get out of a job within a certain time frame.

 Once you have the right mindset to look for a job, then you will find that it is easier to stay positive and on track when job searching.
-Also if you have your list of reasons to look back on about why you want to leave your current job, then it can help you to stay on track.
+Also, if you keep your list of reasons why you want to leave your current job nearby, then every time your read this, it can help keep you motivated to keep looking for a new job.

 © 2020 Sp Greaney